-Hilliard’s The Arte of Limning (the art of painting (miniatures)) was never published in Hilliard’s lifetime.
+Hilliard’s The Arte of Limning (the art of painting (miniatures) was never published in Hilliard’s lifetime.
 A manuscript, written in 1624, was later found, but it was not in Hilliard’s hand writing.
 It was written by a scribe and there are various gaps in the text.
 The original text was probably written soon after 1598 but before the death of queen Elizabeth in 1603.
-In the eighteenth century an original manuscript surfaced again, and by then the book had appeared in various other printed materials as well.

 Hilliard’s Painting Tips